 Hunting burns calories, as do other activities that indoor cats don't generally participate in, such as keeping warm in winter, staking out a territory and raising young.
 An indoor spayed or neutered cat generally needs many fewer calories.
 Cats are small creatures.
 They don't need a large volume of food.
-Just 1⁄2 oz. of canned cat food or 10 extra kibbles a day will cause a cat to gain one pound weight each year quickly leading to cause a cat to gain one pound weight each year, quickly leading to obesity.
+Just 1⁄2 oz. of canned cat food or 10 extra kibbles a day will cause a cat to gain one pound weight each year, quickly leading to obesity.